python/pyperformance/README.rst

 - ``detablue`` - DeltaBlue benchmark
 - ``django_template`` - use the Django template system to build a 150x150-cell
   HTML table.
+- ``dulwich_log``: Iterate on commits of the asyncio Git repository using the Dulwich module
 - ``etree_generate``
 - ``etree_iterparse``
 - ``etree_parse``